Grum999/BuliCommander/README.md

 ### Bugs
-Probably a lot... :-)
+Probably still a lot... :-)

+> ---
+> ## **WARNING**
+>
+> There's a very bad "random" bug that can occurs when opening Search window
+> Currently not able to reproduce it systematically, it sometime randomly occurs
+> When it occurs, there's a really bad Krita crash :-(
+>
+> If you want to use the search function, it's higly recommended to save all your unsaved Krita documents!
+>
+> ---

 ### What’s next?
 Not able to define precisely in which order functionalities will be implemented, neither when, but here a list of what is currently expected for final *v1.0.0* version:
+- Improve styles (especially clear style as currently plugin is optimized for dark theme)
+- Improve breadcrumb for windows users (provide access to drives)
+- Improve grid view (add possibility for file/image information in grid)
+- Improve search engine UI (allows to resize nodes manually, context menu, copy/paste/duplicate, ...)
+- Add some file format support (TIF, CBZ)
 - Implement thumbnails generation with ICC profile taken in account
 - Implement a toolbar
-- Improve styles (especially clear style as currently plugin is optimized for dark theme)
-- Add some file format support (TIF, CBZ)
 - Implement *Documents* tab
 - Implement Exif/IPTC/XMP metadata read
 - Implement search by color
 - Implement search on Exif/IPTC/XMP metadata
 - Implement search on invalid krita files (missing font, missing file layers, ...)
+- Implement "Predefined condition" for search
 - Implement Krita file analysis tool
+- Implement a better layout editor for *Export file list* (add popup completer for available marker)

 ## License